 North Dakota Estate Planning Drafting Software

 North Dakota has no state estate or inheritance tax and offers transfer on death deeds for real property.
-The state has adopted the Uniform Probate Code, providing efficient informal probate procedures.
+The state has adopted the Uniform Probate Code, provides small estate affidavit procedures for estates up to $100,000, and offers efficient informal probate procedures.

 Quick Facts